ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse-manager-view.md

 https://<instance>.my.erp.net/cl/forms/Logistics_Inventory_StoreOrders({Parent.Parent.Id})
 ```
 You can also customize the panel’s name using the **Panel title** field.

-Use the **UI Functions** button to create a **Requisition for Further Execution**.
-Select the document type for the new requisition from those allowed in the [Document Route](document-flow.md).
-This action starts a new execution cycle for the newly created requisition.

 ## Web Panel 4: Warehouse Orders Navigator